-The Company's remaining performance obligations under contracts primarily relates to performance obligations under sponsorship and suite license agreements that have original expected durations longer than one year and for which the considerations are not variable.
+The Company's remaining performance obligations under contracts primarily relate to performance obligations under sponsorship and suite license agreements that have original expected durations longer than one year and for which the considerations are not variable.
 In developing the estimated revenue, the Company applies the allowable practical expedient and does not disclose information about remaining performance obligations that have original expected durations of one year or less.

-The following table depicts the estimated revenue expected to be recognized in the future related to performance obligations that are unsatisfied (or partially unsatisfied) as of June 30, 2023:
+The following table depicts the estimated revenue expected to be recognized in the future related to performance obligations that are unsatisfied (or partially unsatisfied) as of June 30, 2024:

-As of June 30,
+As of June 30, 2024

-Fiscal year ending June 30, 2024 \$ 167,456
+Fiscal year ending June 30, 2025 \$ 172,149

-Fiscal year ending June 30, 2025 125,123
+Fiscal year ending June 30, 2026 118,530

-Fiscal year ending June 30, 2026 80,783
+Fiscal year ending June 30, 2027 75,347

-Fiscal year ending June 30, 2027 50,027
+Fiscal year ending June 30, 2028 46,608

-Fiscal year ending June 30, 2028 28,990
+Fiscal year ending June 30, 2029 30,769

-Thereafter 26,799
+Thereafter 24,972

-Total estimated revenue expected to be recognized in the future related to performance obligations \$ 479,178
+Total \$ 468,375